poorvirhebbar/anomaly-detection-in-proctored-videos/README.md

 Based on Anomaly Detection in Surveillance Videos, Sukalyan Bhakat, Ganesh Ramakrishnan Best demo paper awardee.
 In Proceedings of the ACM India Joint International Conference on Data Science and Management of Data, CoDS-COMAD '19, Kolkota, India.
+More details on our work in Video Analytics can be found at https://www.cse.iitb.ac.in/~ganesh/videosurvellianceanalytics

 Current training on a suitable improvisation of publicly available activity recognition dataset: http://rose1.ntu.edu.sg/datasets/actionrecognition.asp
 # anomaly-detection-in-proctored-videos